M4R7iNP/varnishls/README.md

 ### Vscode

 Seperate repo.
+Bundles varnishls
+> [!NOTE]
-Bundles varnishls, does not need configuration, but will use it if it exists
+> VSCode externtion does not need configuration, but will use it if it exists.

 https://github.com/auduny/vscode-vcl
 https://marketplace.visualstudio.com/items?itemName=audun-ytterdal.varnish-configuration-language